gtamilse/ansible-lab/Intro-Ansible-Lab-Guide.md

   - Dictionaries are a mapping of key with a value.
   - Set of properties of some data
   - Dictionaries are **unordered** data, meaning items can be defined in any order.
+  - Dictionaires can be consolidated on a single line using curly **{}** brackets and each key:value pair separated with commas.
   - Space-hierarchy is important.
 See the below examples:
   - Key value pair:
     - Structure: (`key` `colon` `space` `value`)